TomPrograms/location-manager/Readme.md

 <img width="50%" src="./docs/assets/exampleImageTwo.png">

-An address such as Victoria Station will evaluate `false` because it is outside the bounds above.
+An address such as Victoria Station will evaluate to `false` because it is outside the bounds above.

 ```js
 const victoriaStationLocation = new LM.Address("Victoria Station, London");